amitjoy/aspecio/README.md

 Aspecio uses [Primeval Reflex](http://github.com/primeval-io/primeval-reflex) to proxy services requesting weaving.
 All interfaces and public methods are proxied.

 See [Primeval Reflex](http://github.com/primeval-io/primeval-reflex) for documentation on the proxies and writing interceptors.

+### Drawback

+OSGi services registered as a class cannot be woven using Aspecio.

 ### Installing Aspecio in an OSGi Framework